-This EA also includes a Draft General Conformity Determination for the proposed improvements associated with the Proposed Action.
+This EA also includes a Final General Conformity Determination for the proposed improvements associated with the Proposed Action.
 The EA also provides a detailed air quality analysis for purposes of disclosing air quality effects pursuant to NEPA.
-The anticipated effects of the proposed federal actions to air quality are discussed in Section 5.1 of the EA, and further assessed in the Draft General Conformity Determination (see Appendix O) to satisfy the general conformity requirements of the Federal Clean Air Act (CAA).
-Comments are being sought on the Draft General Conformity Determination, for which the FAA will make a Final General Conformity Determination prior to completing the NEPA process and undertaking the federal actions associated with the Proposed Action.
+The anticipated effects of the proposed federal actions to air quality are discussed in Section 5.1 of the EA, and further assessed in the Final General Conformity Determination (see Appendix O) to satisfy the general conformity requirements of the Federal Clean Air Act (CAA).
+The FAA sought comments on the Draft General Conformity Determination during a 40-day public and agency review and comment period; however, the agency did not receive any comments on the Draft General Conformity Determination.
+The FAA has made a Final General Conformity Determination, contained in Appendix O.

-1 U.S. Department of Transportation, Federal Aviation Administration, Order 1050.1F, Environmental Impacts: Policies and Procedures, effective July 16, 2015.
+&lt;sup>1 U.S. Department of Transportation, Federal Aviation Administration, Order 1050.1F, Environmental Impacts: Policies and Procedures, effective July 16, 2015.

-2 U.S. Department of Transportation, Federal Aviation Administration, Order 5050.4B, National Environmental Policy Act (NEPA) Implementing Instructions for Airport Actions, effective April 28, 2006.
+&lt;sup>2 U.S. Department of Transportation, Federal Aviation Administration, Order 5050.4B, National Environmental Policy Act (NEPA) Implementing Instructions for Airport Actions, effective April 28, 2006.